NosytLabs/startupvault/replit.md

 -   **Responsiveness:** Mobile-first design with adjusted card min-width (300px) and responsive grid layouts.

 **Technical Implementations:**
--   **Data Authenticity:** All startup data is 100% verified from TrustMRR.com, ensuring real names, founders, and revenue figures.
+-   **Data Authenticity:** All startup data is 100% verified from TrustMRR.com and publicly available sources, ensuring real names, founders, and revenue figures. **Database expanded to 150+ startups including AI leaders, creator economy platforms, and emerging SaaS companies (Nov 2025).**
 -   **User Features:** Includes a favorites/bookmarks system with Zustand and persistent browser storage, and CSV export.
 -   **API:** Next.js API routes are used for data fetching, dynamically marked with `export const dynamic = 'force-dynamic'`.